RickStrahl/BlogPosts/2023-05/Implementing Two-Factor Auth using an Authenticator app in ASP.NET/ImplementingTwoFactorAuthInAspNetCoreWithoutIdentity.md

 * Once validated apply  to user tracking authentication

 ### The `GoogleAuthenticator` Library
-The first thing we need is to use `GoogleAuthenticator` NuGet package to provide the key generation and validation logic needed to create a setup key, display a QR code and text key, and then also verify Authenticator generated validation keys.
+The first thing we need is to use the  [GoogleAuthenticator](https://github.com/BrandonPotter/GoogleAuthenticator) NuGet package to provide the key generation and validation logic needed to create a setup key, display a QR code and text key, and then also verify Authenticator generated validation keys.

-The  `GoogleAuthenticator` library by Brandon Potter is easy to use and provides the basic features you need in a few easy to use static methods that require little more than a few lines of code.
+The  `GoogleAuthenticator` library by Brandon Potter is easy to use and provides the basic features you need in a couple of easy to use static methods that require only a few lines of code.
 This library solves all of the technical semantics of dealing with 2FA.
+The rest is related to application and UI integration.
 Contrary to its name this library can be used with **any authenticator** including Microsoft Authenticator, Authy and as shown above using 1Password and other Password managers that have support for 2FA.

 To install the package use the Package Manager in your IDE or from the command line: